Apartment house – purchase

 - We have specialists for every field of law.

-Specifics of the contract for the sale of an apartment building
+Specifics of the contract for the purchase/sale of an apartment building

-- Complexity of the transaction.
+An apartment building can have many individual tenants, which adds to the complexity of the transaction.
 All leases need to be reviewed to see if there are any long-term liabilities or problematic tenancies.
-It is a good idea to find out not only what is given on paper, but also to look into what the real relationships in the building are.
+It is a good idea not only to find out what is given on paper, but also to find out what the real relationships in the building are.
 And that requires a certain amount of almost detective work.

 From the point of view of the future management of the house , it is usually preferable to have tenantless flats, as you can easily renovate the flats, find the tenants you want to contract with yourself and, above all, set up the lease agreements as you see fit.
 You also have a free hand if you plan to sell off individual apartments.
 However, it should be stressed that if the apartments are already occupied by tenants, this does not prevent the transaction.